-Half a million elderly men are suffering from loneliness as well as long term health conditions, according to new Age UK research.
+According to a new study conducted by Age UK, half a million elderly men are suffering from loneliness.
 That is almost a third of older men.
-Over the coming years, there will be a 65% rise in older men living alone therefore a large increase in loneliness.
+It is predicted that there will be a 65% rise in older men living alone in the coming years.
+Meaning a large increase in loneliness.

-As a provider of personal alarms to the elderly, Careline take this issue very seriously and there are many ways that we can all help to aid the loneliness epidemic.
+As a provider of personal alarms to the elderly, Careline takes this issue very seriously.
+There are many ways that we can all help to aid the loneliness epidemic.

-Male lifespans are beginning to catch up with female lifespans due to a decline in smoking, drinking and declining levels of dangerous occupations and industrial jobs.
+Male lifespans are beginning to catch up with female lifespans due to a decline in smoking, drinking.
+As well as, declining levels of dangerous occupations and industrial jobs.
 This means that many elderly men are living alone.
 A growing amount of divorce is another contributing factor to elderly men living alone.
-These men are also more likely to develop long term illnesses.
+These men are also more likely to develop long-term illnesses.

-Loneliness itself can be debilitating and hard to cope with but can also cause many other health problems.
+Loneliness alone can be debilitating but it can also cause many other health problems.
 Research has shown that social isolation can be as bad for our health as smoking 15 cigarettes a day.
-The Campaign to End Loneliness group have outlined the many ways that loneliness impacts on our physical and mental health and well-being.
+The Campaign to End Loneliness group has outlined the many ways that loneliness impacts on our physical and mental health and well-being.

 Loneliness increases the risk of high blood pressure.
 It also increases the risk of developing a disability.
 In terms of mental health, research has shown that the lonely have a 64% increased chance of developing dementia and are more prone to depression.
 Loneliness can also be predictive of suicide in older people.

 Not only are elderly people suffering but the problem of elderly loneliness is impacting on the health service too.
 Those that are socially isolated are more likely to visit their GP regularly, have higher use of medication, and use A&E services more frequently.